Antara25-10/Antara25-10/README.md

  # MY HOBBIES

-* I am into digital marketing too.
+* I am into digital marketing.
 * I love to paint.
 * I also like to capture content